 But depression is never your fault, insists Sheperis.
 “Cut yourself a break,” she says.
 “You can’t always pull yourself up by your bootstraps, like they told our grandparents to do.
 Just sucking it up didn’t work for them, but they didn’t have anything else to turn to.
 Today there are a lot of good treatments and coping strategies for depression, but avoidance and denial definitely don’t work.
 You can avoid thinking about it or go out with friends or watch a movie to escape, but that won’t get to the root of your depression.”
 Don’t be afraid to ask for help.

-So, Please, Let’s Talk About the Best Treatments for Depression
+Let’s Talk About the Best Treatments for Depression for Women

 When your doctor diagnoses depression, they’ll get you started on a treatment plan.
 Most of the time you’ll be given the option of medication or therapy—or a combination of the two.
 But whatever treatment your doctor prescribes, stay on plan.
 These are some options that can make you feel better.